JEfloyd1567/Veervart-technical-test/README.md

 3. input.txt: is the input for this problem.
-4. output.txt: is the answer for this problem. for run soduku.py: python3 sudoku.py < input.txt > out.txt
+4. output.txt: is the answer for this problem. for run soduku.py: python3 sudoku.py < input.txt > output.txt
 in `output.txt` contain the answer foor sudoku

 # 1. Test 9: